Encrypted Messaging App

 End-to-end encrypted by defaultAES-256-GCM authenticated encryptionZero-trust server

 NoChat is an encrypted messaging app built on end-to-end encryption (E2EE).
-Today every message is sealed with AES-256-GCM under a session key derived from a P-256 ECDH key exchange, and a post-quantum upgrade path (ML-KEM) is on the roadmap.
+Every message is sealed with AES-256-GCM; direct messages derive their session key through a hybrid X25519 + ML-KEM (Kyber-1024) post-quantum key exchange, with a classical P-256 ECDH path as the fallback, while group chats and calls remain classical for now.
 The encryption happens in your browser or app using the Web Crypto API, so the NoChat server never handles a private key and never sees a single word you write.

 What end-to-end encryption actually means here